Menu

 I was listening to Jessie’s podcast, Chronically Healing, specifically the episode ‘Get Mad and Take Back Your Life’ which discussed Jessie’s experiences and frustrations surrounding her thyroid disease diagnosis and management and what made her realise she needed to take back control of her health.

-I asked her if she’d be willing to share more on this in a blog post, so here it is.
+I asked her if she’d be willing to share more on this in a post, so here it is.

-Written by Jessie Fritz, Thyroid Advocate and Coach
+Written by Jessie Fritz, Thyroid Advocate

 Hypothyroidism and Hashimoto’s: How Getting Angry Saved My Life